ceillavu/mind-bridge/README.md

 appointments.

 It combines two complementary tools within a single interface:
-1. Caregiver Companion: A natural daily voice/text journal that provides real-time empathetic coaching for caregivers while silently transforming free-form notes into structured clinical telemetry (tracking memory, mood, appetite, and evening confusion over time).
+•Caregiver Companion: A natural daily voice/text journal that provides real-time empathetic coaching for caregivers while silently transforming free-form notes into structured clinical telemetry (tracking memory, mood, appetite, and evening confusion over time).

-2. MindBridge Check: A gentle, 5 to 10 minute self-screening module (utilizing Mini-Addenbrooke’s Cognitive Examination, M-ACE frameworks that includes aspects of attention, memory, fluency, clock drawing and memory recall) for proactive adults aged less than 60 and family members seeking a personal baseline and medical attention.
+• MindBridge Check: A gentle, 5 to 10 minute self-screening module (utilizing Mini-Addenbrooke’s Cognitive Examination, M-ACE frameworks that includes aspects of attention, memory, fluency, clock drawing and memory recall) for proactive adults aged less than 60 and family members seeking a personal baseline and medical attention.